luandretta/my-to-do-list/README.md

 ## Compatibility
 The website displays correctly across different browsers and screen sizes.

 It was checked on Chrome, Firefox, Safari and Edge.
+Using Safari, only the sans-serif font in the header is displayed and not the Ubuntu, but this does not affect the performance of the site.

 ## Responsiveness
 Chrome developer tool have been used to check the responsivness.
 The application was tested on very small screens e.g. iPhone 5(320px wide) and very large screens e.g. 5k iMac Pro(5120x2880px).